-Arizona's Traffic Court Appeals Process
+Arizona's Lower Court Appeals Process

-Basic Steps of a Civil Traffic Appeal
+Basic Steps of a Criminal Appeal

-STEP ONE Receipt of traffic court final order or judgment and notice of right to appeal

-Step Two Possible appeal bond

-STEP THREE Appellant files Notice of Appeal

-Step Four Appellant pays record fee

-STEP FIVE Appellant files Memorandum

-STEP SIX Appellee files Memorandum (optional)

-STEP SEVEN Appellant pays the appeal fee

-STEP EIGHT Oral Argument (if permitted)

-r

-SUPERIOR COURT DECISION
+STEP ONE Determine whether you can appeal STEP TWO Appellant files a Notice of Appeal STEP THREE Appellant orders the trial record Appellant arranges for payment STEP FOUR STEP FIVE Appellant files Memorandum STEP SIX Appellee files Memorandum (optional) STEP SEVEN Oral Argument (optional) SUPERIOR COURT DECISION

-Filing a Civil Traffic Appeal: Step-By-Step
+Filing a Criminal Appeal: Step-By-Step

-The following pages describe the most important steps to properly file or defend a civil traffic appeal.
-This section applies to appeals that involve only civil traffic charges.
-If you were convicted of a criminal charge and found responsible of a civil traffic charge in the same case, follow the steps found in the Guide called: "Representing Yourself: Appealing a Criminal Case to the Superior Court."
-The legal terms referred to in this Guide are defined in Section VII.
+The following pages describe the most important steps to properly file or defend a criminal appeal.
+This includes appeals of criminal traffic charges.
+The legal terms referred to in these steps are defined in Section VII.

-The party who seeks to have the Superior Court review the traffic court's order, ruling, judgment, or sentence entered in a civil traffic case is called the "Appellant."
+The party who seeks to have the Superior Court review the lower court's order, ruling, judgment, or sentence entered in a criminal case is called the "Appellant."
 The party who opposes the appeal is called the "Appellee."